apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * DB Tsai -- Improvements, new features, and bug fixes in MLlib
  * DEBORAH SIEGEL -- Documentation in Core
  * Dan McClary -- New features in GraphX
+ * Dan Putler -- New features in SparkR
  * Daoyuan Wang -- Improvements in tests and SQL; new features in SQL; bug fixes in SQL; improvement in MLlib and SQL
  * David McGuire -- Bug fixes in Streaming
- * Davies Liu -- Improvements in SQL and PySpark; new features in Core and sparkr; bug fixes in Streaming, tests, PySpark, sparkr, and SQL; improvement in Core and SQL
+ * Davies Liu -- Improvements in SQL and PySpark; new features in Core and SparkR; bug fixes in Streaming, tests, PySpark, SparkR, and SQL; improvement in Core and SQL
- * Davies Liu -- New features in sparkr
+ * Davies Liu -- New features in SparkR
  * Dean Chen -- Improvements in Core; new features in YARN; bug fixes in Core and YARN
  * Debasish Das -- New features in MLlib
  * Deborah Siegel -- Improvements in Core
  * Doing Done -- Improvements in SQL; bug fixes in Core and SQL
  * Dong Xu -- Bug fixes in SQL
  * Doug Balog -- Bug fixes in spark submit, YARN, and SQL
+ * Edward T -- New features in SparkR
  * Elisey Zanko -- Bug fixes in MLlib and PySpark
  * Emre Sevinc -- Improvements in Streaming
  * Eric Chiang -- Documentation in Core
  * Erik Van Oosten -- Bug fixes in Core
  * Evan Jones -- Bug fixes in Core
  * Evan Yu -- Bug fixes in Core
+ * Evert Lammerts -- New features in SparkR
  * Favio Vazquez -- Build fixes in Core; documentation in Core and MLlib
+ * Felix Cheung -- SparkR Documentation
  * Florian Verhein -- Improvements and new features in EC2
  * Gaurav Nanda -- Documentation in Core
  * Glenn Weidner -- Documentation in MLlib and PySpark